vesoft-inc/nebula-docs/nebula-studio/install-configure/st-ug-connect.md

 - The Nebula Graph services and Studio are started.
 For more information, see [Deploy Studio](st-ug-deploy.md).

-- You have the real IP address and the port used by the Graph service of Nebula Graph.
+- You have the IP address and the port used by the Graph service of Nebula Graph.
 The default port is `3699`.
-  > **NOTE**: You can use a public or private IP address for connection, which depends on the network configuration of Nebula Graph and its environment.
+  > **NOTE**: Run `ifconfig` or `ipconfig` on the machine to get the IP address.

 - You have a Nebula Graph account and its password.
   > **NOTE**: If authentication is enabled in Nebula Graph and different role-based accounts are created, you must use the assigned account to connect to Nebula Graph.
 If authentication is disabled, you can use the default username (`user`) and the default password (`password`) to connect to Nebula Graph.
 For more information, see [Nebula Graph Database Manual](https://docs.nebula-graph.io/manual-EN/3.build-develop-and-administration/4.account-management-statements/authentication/ "Click to go to Nebula Graph website").